2015 Copa Libertadores finals

-The 2015 Copa Libertadores de América finals were the two-legged final that decided the winner of the 2015 Copa Libertadores de América, the 56th edition of the Copa Libertadores de América, South America's premier international club football tournament organized by CONMEBOL.
-The finals were contested in two-legged home-and-away format between Mexican team UANL and Argentine team River Plate.
-The first leg was hosted by UANL at Estadio Universitario in San Nicolás de los Garza on 29 July 2015, while the second leg was hosted by River Plate at Estadio Antonio Vespucio Liberti in Buenos Aires on 5 August 2015.
+The 2015 Copa Libertadores finals were the final matches of the 2015 Copa Libertadores, South America's primary club football competition.
+The two-legged event was contested between Tigres UANL of Mexico and River Plate of Argentina.
+The first leg was played at the Estadio Universitario, San Nicolás de los Garza, on 29 July 2015 and the second leg was played on 5 August 2015 at the Estadio Monumental, Buenos Aires.
+River Plate, who had won the competition two times, were appearing in their fifth final.
+Tigres were appearing in their first Copa Libertadores final.